jprmaulion/dengue-brazil-predict-crowdingbased/README.md

-# XGBoost-based Dengue Case Classification in Brazilian Pediatric Cohort
+# XGBoost-based dengue case classification in Brazilian pediatric cohort using clinical and household features

 ## Description